Perfect Pairings & Recipes for

 What To Drink With Squid Ink

-The basil notes in côteaux du languedoc make it a perfect pairing with squid ink.
-Likewise, the basil flavours in perricone create a match made in heaven.
+The grassy notes in sauvignon blanc (bordeaux) make it a perfect pairing with squid ink.
+Likewise, the grassy flavours in sauvignon blanc (loire valley) create a match made in heaven.
 Explore a variety of ingredients below that beautifully complement the unique character of squid ink below.

 The content on our analysis blog is semi-automated.
 All of the words were manually written by a human, but the content is updated dynamically based on the data.